isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Physical Education.md

 [National School Games](https://nsg.moe.edu.sg/)

 This website provides information on inter-school competitions (sports) in Singapore.
-It provides latest updates on the fixtures, results, rules and regulations of the various sports that schools take part in.
+It provides latest updates on the fixtures, results, rules and regulations of the various sports that schools take part in.&nbsp;